 - salt & pepper to taste

-- In a zip lock bag, marinade chicken with 2 Tbsp soy sauce and dash of ground pepper.
+- In a zip lock bag, marinate chicken with 2 Tbsp soy sauce and dash of ground pepper.

-- Add chicken stocks to pot, drop a couple kelp pieces and bonito flakes (if use).
+- Add chicken stocks to the pot, drop a couple of kelp pieces, and bonito flakes (if use).
 Bring this to boil over medium heat.

-- Once boil, reduce heat and simmer for about 15 minutes.
+- Once boiling, reduce heat and simmer for about 15 minutes.
 Strain and discard all solid.

-- Now add back the above liquid stock along with sliced ginger and the white head part of green onion to pot.
+- Now add back the above liquid stock along with sliced ginger and the white head part of the green onion to the pot.
 Simmer this over medium-low heat.

-- When come to low boiling point, slice mushroom and add to pot.
-Also season with 2 Tbsp of soy sauce.
+- When comes to a low boiling point, slice the mushroom and add to the pot.
+Also, season with 2 Tbsp of soy sauce.
 Adjust season to a tad bit lighter than your desired taste.

 - Add 1 Tbsp of oil to a hot pan over medium heat.
-Sear the chicken breast on both side.
+Sear the chicken breast on both sides.

-- Now you can either roast this breast in oven for 15 minutes at 400 F or ladle some stock into searing pan and replace lid to cook the chicken,
+- Now you can either roast this breast in oven for 15 minutes at 400 F or ladle some stock into the searing pan and replace the lid to cook the chicken.

 - Once done, set aside to cool off naturally and slice.